Jim Bunning: Professional baseball career

 After pitching for the Xavier Musketeers as a freshman, Bunning signed a professional contract with the Detroit Tigers, though he continued to attend classes at Xavier.
 Bunning played in Minor League Baseball from 1950 through 1954 and part of the 1955 season, when the Tigers club described him as having "an excellent curve ball, a confusing delivery and a sneaky fast ball".
 His first game in the major leagues was on July 20, 1955, with the Detroit Tigers.
+He had his breakout season in 1957, when he led the American League in wins (20) and innings pitched (267 1/3), and was the starting pitcher for the AL in the All-Star Game.
 Bunning pitched his first no-hitter on July 20, 1958, for the Tigers against the Boston Red Sox.
 On August 2, 1959, Bunning struck out three batters on nine pitches in the ninth inning of a 5–4 loss to the Boston Red Sox.
 Bunning became the fifth American League pitcher and the 10th pitcher in Major League history to accomplish an immaculate inning.

 Bunning pitched for the Detroit Tigers through 1963.
 During the 1963 Winter Meetings, the Tigers traded Bunning and Gus Triandos to the Philadelphia Phillies for Don Demeter and Jack Hamilton.
 In his first season with the Phillies, Bunning entered play on June 21 with a 6–2 record on the season.
 He was opposed on the mound by Tracy Stallard in the first game of a doubleheader.
 Through the first four innings, Bunning totaled four strikeouts through 12 batters.
 In the fifth inning, Phillies second baseman Tony Taylor preserved the perfect game with his strong defensive play.
 A diving catch and a throw from the knees kept Mets catcher Jesse Gonder off the bases.
 Bunning also had a good day at the plate, hitting a double and driving in two runs in the sixth inning.
 By the end of the game, even the Mets fans were cheering Bunning's effort; he had reached a three-ball count on only two batters, and retired shortstop Charley Smith on a pop-out, and pinch-hitters George Altman and John Stephenson on strikeouts, to complete the perfect game.